-The All-Church Nominating Committee (ACNC) is seeking your suggestions for Brick Church leaders: one Elder and one Trustee.
+The All-Church Nominating Committee (ACNC) is seeking your suggestions for two Brick Church leaders: one Elder and one Trustee.
 Your involvement is crucial to identify the best possible candidates whom God is calling to take positions of responsibility at The Brick Church.
-The ACNC is identifying candidates for Deacons, Ruling Elders, Trustees, and ACNC members.